Has someone you care about been affected by sexual assault or rape?

 The recovery process can take months, even years.

-Talk to your partner, relative or friend let them know you are there to listen when they are ready.
+Talk to your partner, relative or friend and let them know you are there to listen when they are ready.
 They may not want to tell you everything that has happened, and some people never disclose all the details to their family and friends.
 This doesn’t mean that they don’t trust you.
+They may be trying to protect you from the pain they know it will cause.

 Try not to ask why the rape or sexual assault happened, or why your loved one didn’t stop the assault.
-Many people initially blame themselves and you need to help them realise that no one is to blame for being assaulted.
+Many people initially blame themselves and you need to help them realise that they are not to blame for being assaulted.

 Encourage your partner, relative or friend to talk about how they are feeling.
 Encouraging them to express these feelings can be very positive.
 Many people tend to block out these emotions as they can be too uncomfortable or they don’t want to distress you.

-The decision to report the assault to the police is up to your partner, relative or friend.
+The decision to report the assault to the police is up to the person who has been assaulted.
 Only contact the police yourself if they have given you their permission to involve the police.

-Rape and abuse takes away a person’s power and control.
+Rape and abuse take away a person’s power and control.
 It is important that they are given their control back by:

 - Allowing them to speak about the rape or assault in their own time.